 Invisalign’s benefits typically show in just a few weeks to months, but the timeline varies on a case-by-case basis.

-The end result could take over a year for some serious cases of misalignment, while some people may see completely straighter teeth in half a year, for example.
+The end result could take over a year for some serious cases of misalignment, while some people may see completely straight teeth in half a year, for example.

 Invisalign is a highly effective treatment and an ideal solution for both adults and teenagers who want an almost invisible method of improving their smiles.
 In fact, over nine million people — including more than 1.4 million teens — have used Invisalign before.

 Thanks to Invisalign’s innovations and technology, the brand of aligners can fit almost all teeth and fix almost all alignment and bite issues without majorly interrupting your life.
 For best results, you should wear your Invisalign trays for 20 to 22 hours every day for your designated treatment time.

 However, these aligners are not necessarily as effective of a treatment option as braces for you if you have a really bad overbite, crossbite, or underbite; extremely gapped teeth; very crowded teeth; severely crooked teeth; or other significant misalignments.

 While Invisalign treatment may do the trick, braces or other options that more forcefully shift the teeth might work best.
 Some patients may benefit from a temporary treatment with traditional braces and then transition into Invisalign aligners.

 The cost of Invisalign treatment averages about $5,000, which is about the cost of braces, but this number depends on the complexity of your case and the length of your orthodontic treatment.

 Other options are available to make Invisalign treatment more affordable, from using FSA or HSA tax-free dollars to a monthly payment plan to lighten the financial burden.
 For example, your dentist may offer financing through CareCredit, a third-party patient financing program.